-

 - Equitana USA (California and Kentucky)

 2023 Speaking Engagements.
-National Conference on Equine Law (Lexington, Kentucky - in person); University of Kentucky College of Law (virtual); Michigan Horse Council Annual Expo (in person); "AgriCon" - IRMI Agribusiness Conference (Sacramento, California - 2 in-person presentations).
+National Conference on Equine Law (Lexington, Kentucky - in person); University of Kentucky College of Law (virtual); Michigan Horse Council Annual Expo (in person); Michigan Horse Council Legislative Day; U.S. Equestrian Federation; "AgriCon" - IRMI Agribusiness Conference (Sacramento, California - 2 in-person presentations); U.S. Equestrian Federation- (virtual); ABA-TIPS Animal Law Committee/Equine Law subcommittee (virtual); Michigan Horse Council Legislative Day - in person).

-The one Equine Law book everyone in the industry should own is Equine Law and Horse Sense, written by Julie Fershtman.
-Order it today!
+This is the Equine Law book everyone in the industry should own, written by Julie Fershtman, Attorney at Law.
+Order it today from the ABA or Amazon!

 A 372-page paperback, this book covers numerous topics, including contracts, liabilities, equine activity liability acts, loose horse liabilities, zoning and land use laws, business structures, risk management, debt collection and state lien laws, sales disputes, insurance and how to avoid disputes with insurance companies, association liabilities, veterinary malpractice, and numerous others.